lingsitu1290/Protests-Vis/README.md

   2. Install the dependencies
     ```
     > pip install -r requirements.txt
     ```
   3. Create a protests database
     ```
     > createdb protests
     ```
-  4. Run gdelt file (DISCLAIMER: this can take some time)
+  4. Create events table and connect to protests database
     ```
+    > python model.py
+    ```
+  5. Run gdelt file (DISCLAIMER: this will take some time)
+    ```
     > python gdelt.py
     ```
-  5. After gdelt.py is complete.
+  6. After gdelt.py is complete.
 In a new Terminal run App
     ```
     > python server.py
     ```
-  6. Open your browser and navigate to
+  7. Open your browser and navigate to
     ```
     http://localhost:5000/
     ```